Things you need to know about hot and cold smoking in an electric smoker and other meat smokers

-Another benefit of cold smoking is to add smoky flavor to food.
+Another benefit of cold smoking is to add a smoky flavor to food.
 Some grillers just had to use this process to add some smoky flavor to their already cured meat.

 Cold smoking allows you to prepare some foods that may be too fragile for hot smoking.
 Vegetables and some types of fish may be too delicate for the high heating levels of hot smoking.

 One point to remember when cold smoking is the process doesn’t completely preserve the food.
-In other words, if you leave a cold smoked food for some time, it may get ruined with bacterial.
+In other words, if you leave a cold-smoked food for some time, it may get ruined with bacterial.

 Cold smoking is not really a process for a novice griller because it requires patience and precision.
 Otherwise, you will do a very bad smoking job that will expose the food to more bacterial infection.

-Listeria is one of the every common risk factors associated with the cold smoking process that causes serious health hazards.
+Listeria is one of the common risk factors associated with the cold smoking process that causes serious health hazards.

 Since we know how tricky cold smoking can be, what are the things to do right to make sure it’s done the right way?

 Your cold smoking task will even be more hazardous if the meat you’ve bought already has parasite infestation.
 Only buy meat or fish from a trusted fishmonger or butcher.

 As stated earlier, you may not effectively get rid of bacterial only by cold smoking.
 Your meat has to be cured, slated, and possibly fermented before they are cold smoked.
 These are all processes of keeping the meat-free of bacteria.